 2. Polished Rustic Bronze and Brushed Rustic Bronze have been renamed to Polished Tuscan Bronze and Brushed Tuscan Bronze

-Gunmetal Distressed, OR'osa and Warm Bronze finishes are in Graff's Finish Chart but not in its list of guaranteed faucet finishes.
-We have to assume, therefore, that they have no warranty.
+3. Antique Brass, Gunmetal Distressed, OR'osa and Warm Bronze finishes are no longer in Graff's Finish Chart and may have been discontinued.
+However, since they are not mentioned in the warranty document, We have to assume that they have no warranty.

 Sixteen finishes, all PVD except electroplated Polished Chrome, are protected by a "lifetime" warranty.
 The term "lifetime" is, however, undefined so it is unknown how long the warranty actually lasts (See more below).